Dog constantly pulling on leash

 Another reason you might struggle with your dog constantly pulling on leash is because you never took the time to teach your dog how to follow you and the leash.

-Unless you take the time to essentially teach your dog the right behavior it wouldn’t be fair to be mad at your dog for giving you the wrong behavior.
+Unless you take the time to teach your dog the right behavior it wouldn’t be fair to be mad at your dog for giving you the wrong behavior.

 Teaching your dog how to take direction from not only you but the leash is essential for everyday real-world obedience!

-• Using a Harness
+Using a Harness

-If you’re using a harness you might notice your dog constantly pulling on leash simply because you are walking him on a harness.
-The harness is attached to the strongest part of your dog’s body, giving your dog more power to pull you down the road.
+If you’re using a harness you might notice your dog constantly pulling on leash simply because you are walking him on a harness!

-Read more information on Harness Vs Dog Collar.
+Read more information on Harness vs. dog Collar.

-• Walking Naturally Fast
+Dogs Naturally Walk Fast

 Your dog might be pulling you simply because dogs as a whole naturally walk faster thanks, humans!